 Roles of an Effective Tutor

 These are private educators who may specialize in one or several subjects.
 They tend to be flexible with the educational needs of students and the methods used.
-Indeed, in one-to-one and small group settings, they tailor the class to meet specific needs.
+Indeed, they tailor the class to meet specific needs in one-to-one and small-group settings.

 Those who work through an agency usually need to produce a high school diploma or higher qualification to work with students.
 Freelancers don’t need any formal qualifications.
-Even so, they do need to build a good reputation and receive positive feedback to advance their careers.
+They must build a good reputation and receive positive feedback to advance their careers.

 Child Coaching Services